The Sweetness of Water: Reception

 The novel was an overnight sensation.
 It received positive reviews from critics and was selected by Oprah Winfrey as part of Oprah's Book Club on June 15, 2021.

 It was also chosen by Barack Obama as part of his 2021 summer reading list.
 The novel became a bestseller and was awarded the 2021 Ernest J. Gaines Award for Literary Excellence.
 It was also shortlisted for the 2022 Dylan Thomas Prize, and longlisted for the 2021 Booker Prize and the 2022 Andrew Carnegie Medal for Excellence in Fiction.
+It was a finalist in the second selection for the 2022 Grand Prix de Littérature Américaine.